DevloperHS/img_process/README.md

 # cARScan.ai
-This repositiory  is for the project given to me by carscan.ai
+This repositiory  is for few image_processing

 REQUIREMENTS: